OliverDudgeon/OliverDudgeon/README.md

 ### Hi, I'm Ollie 👋🏼
 #### I'm a 4th year Physics student at the University of Nottingham, UK

-🥼 I simulated the physics of a [simple quantum gate](https://github.com/OliverDudgeon/QuantumGates) for my 3rd year physics project.
+🥼 I simulated the dynamics of a quantum phase gate via coupled Rydberg atoms [simple quantum gate](https://github.com/OliverDudgeon/QuantumGates) for my 3rd year physics project.

 🥼 I am currently researching the synchronisation of qubits with Python.